 3. Remain on the line with you until help arrives, if necessary

-The Minneapolis Emergency Communications Center
+Overview of the Minneapolis Emergency Communications Center

-On average, there are over one thousand police, fire and ambulance responses per day.
+On average, there are over 1,000 police, fire and ambulance responses per day.
 Police calls are handled in order of urgency.
 Threats to life or property are handled first, followed by those calls where the situation is more stable.
 This may result in incidents like music complaints having to wait, while crimes like robberies and assaults are dealt with.

 Minneapolis 911 is proud to serve the citizens of Minneapolis.
 We are proud of how we do it.
 Most 911 calls are answered in less than 10 seconds.
 Answering 911 lines is everyone’s prime directive at Minneapolis 911.

-The Minneapolis 911 Center was recently recognized by the MN Chapter of APCO for their outstanding efforts during a number of events in 2014.
-One particular incident recognized a Minneapolis dispatcher's extensive knowledge of our city which helped save the life of a man when his legs were severed by a train in an accident in early 2014.
+The Minneapolis 911 Center was recognized by the MN Chapter of APCO for their outstanding efforts during a number of events in 2014.
+One particular incident recognized a Minneapolis dispatcher's extensive knowledge of our city, which helped save the life of a man when his legs were severed by a train in an accident in early 2014.
 The dispatcher’s familiarity with the area helped guide responding officers who were able to apply tourniquets until paramedic help arrived.
 Minneapolis dispatchers perform this kind of effort everyday working to assist Minneapolis residents and visitors when they need 911 help.